Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Finales Only"					"0"

-			// Enable Super Tanks++ for human-controlled Tanks.
-			// Note: Some Super Tank abilities may be too overpowered to use in a competitive game mode.
-			// --
-			// 0: OFF
-			// 1: ON
-			"Human Super Tanks"				"1"

 			// Multiply the Super Tank's health.
 			// Note: Health changes only occur when there are at least 2 alive non-idle human survivors.